Fragaria virginiana: Taxonomy

+The full scientific name of the wild strawberry has historically been debated.
 Fragaria virginiana Mill. is considered to be the valid name for this plant by a number of authorities (and was described by Philip Miller in 1768 in the eighth edition of The Gardeners Dictionary).
 According to the International Plant Names Index the name, Fragaria virginiana Duchesne, published by Antoine Nicolas Duchesne in 1766, is an invalid name.
 However, other authorities consider the valid name to be Fragaria virginiana Duchesne.